 Just another opinionated progressive…

 My name is Will.
 You will quickly realize that I am no poet, literature major or even an average person with good grammar.
 I will do my best though.
 I am bothered a lot by politics and religion and therefore you will likely see a lot of posts about those topics.
 Many think I lean toward the left end of the political spectrum.
 Those people may be right and they may be wrong.
-I really consider myself an independent though because I really don’t believe in deciding an issue before you know what the issue is and therefore I don’t call myself a democrat or republican.
+I really consider myself a libertarian leaning independent though because I really don’t believe in deciding an issue before you know what the issue is and therefore I don’t call myself a democrat or republican.
 There have been times in my life in which I have been both.
 They both have some great values, and they both have some serious flaws.
 I have relatively middle of the road views I think, BUT I believe in progressing as a nation, as a society and as a culture.
 I have a lot of libertarian views.
 I have a few liberal views, and I have many conservative views.